unpoly/unpoly2-slides/slides.md

 Overlays can use different main targets
 ---------------------------------------

-**💡 Overlays often use a different main selector, e.g. to exclude a navigation bar.**
+**💡 Overlays often use a different default selector, e.g. to exclude a navigation bar.**

 Unpoly 2 lets you configure different main targets for different layer modes: